Houston Alexander: Music career

 Alexander, also known as "Scrib", "Cone-Dome", or "FAS/ONE", has long been a bastion of Omaha's underground hip hop scene.
 In the 1980s he led a hip hop movement in North Omaha called the Scribble Crew as an alliance of graffiti writers who developed a reputation as the top tag artists in the area.
 The art stands today at 24th and Binney Streets and 16th and Corby Streets among other North Omaha locations, and is still respected by the community.
 His Midwest Alliance act was active through the 1990s and into the new millennium, and is seen as influential on the Omaha scene.

 Today Alexander is a DJ on KOPW 106.9, a local radio station in Omaha.
 He hosts an independent music show featuring hip hop and facilitates an elementary school program called the "Culture Shock School Tour" which teaches students about hip hop.
 Alexander has also been vocal about Omaha's lack of support for its hip hop artists.

 Personal life

 Alexander donated one of his kidneys to his oldest daughter in 2000.

-Community work

-In February 2017, the Houston Alexander Foundation, Inc. (HAF) was founded to connect Houston's professional passions, MMA & hip hop, with the local community.
-The Houston Alexander Foundation uplifts the youth through educational programs and activities to promote a more positive self-image, benefiting families and communities across America and the globe.
-Under Houston's vision, we can improve society through education, culture, exercise, and community.

-HAF's premier program is the Culture Shock School Tour.
-Since its inception in 2003, Houston partners with principals, teachers, & volunteers at K-12 schools & colleges in the Omaha metropolitan area and teaches the history of hip hop through music, dance, and art.
-Future projects include after-school programs and seminars focused on hip hop (DJing, breakdancing, street art painting), MMA, and youth leadership.